wellyshen/react-cool-onclickoutside/README.md

 ## Disabling the Event Listener

 In case you want to disable the event listener for performance reasons or fulfill some use cases.
 We provide the `disabled` option for you.
-Once you set it as `true`, the callback won’t be triggered.
+Once you set it to `true`, the callback won’t be triggered.

 ```js
 import React, { useState } from "react";